andersjo/pyrouge/README.md

 pyrouge
 =======

 A Python interface to the ROUGE package.
-A working installation of ROUGE 1.5.5 is required to run the package.

 Right now, only the basic functionality is in place.
 You can score one summary at a time with respect to multiple reference summaries.
 Down the road, the plan is to reimplement (parts of) ROUGE in pure Python.